 ITHACA, founded in 2006 by Politecnico di Torino with the financial support of the Compagnia di San Paolo, has built strong competences in the field of acquisition, management and elaboration of geographic and cartographic data for emergency response purposes, delivering methodologies, analytical services and technical tools to improve the capacity of the international humanitarian community in early warning, early impact assessment and other risk management related areas.

 With a view to cooperate with the World Food Programme (WFP) - the food aid arm of the United Nations and the world's largest operational humanitarian agency - the association proposes itself as a centre of applied research for the distribution of products and services related to Information Technology in support of humanitarian operations.
 The World Food Programme is the food assistance branch of the United Nations and the world's largest humanitarian organization addressing hunger and promoting food security.

 ITHACA activities are carried out in cooperation with Politecnico di Torino, specifically with DIST (Interuniversity Department of Regional and Urban Studies and Planning) and with other technology partners such as public and private research centres, aerospace and telecommunications companies and other territorial data suppliers.

-ITHACA is governed by a Board of Directors composed of four members, two selected by SiTI and two by Politecnico di Torino.
-The Board of Directors is assisted by a Technical Committee.
+ITHACA is governed by a Board of Directors composed of four members.

 ITHACA undertakes comprehensive operational and research activities in the field of geomatics for the analysis, evaluation and mitigation of damages caused by natural or man-made catastrophes.
 Its main objectives are: